 Use the Holidays to Teach Kids About Money

 With holiday ads already flooding the airwaves the seasonal madness has arrived.
-Whether you’re a can’t-get-enough-of-Christmas person or someone who’s just shy of bah-humbugging your way through the season, you might be surprised to learn that the holidays are actually a perfect time to teach kids about money and personal finances.
+Whether you’re a can’t-get-enough-of-Christmas person or a dedicated Festivus fan, you might be surprised to learn that the holidays are actually a perfect time to teach kids about money and personal finances.

-The season is loaded with teachable moments that can be used to help kids understand the concept of wants vs. needs, how to budget, the importance of giving back to the community and more.
+The season is full of teachable moments that can be used to help kids understand the concept of wants vs. needs, how to budget, the importance of giving back to the community and more.
 Here are some ideas for using the holidays to teach kids about money.